Join My Academy For Just $4.99/Month!

 Hell no!

-You’re buying it for the roaring V8, having the wind in your hair, and to experience the eye-dilating speed as your heart pounds.
+You’re buying it for the roaring V8, having the wind in your hair, and experiencing the eye-dilating speed as your heart pounds.

 In other words, you’re buying it for the emotions and experiences it brings.